How to Assess & Improve Your Company’s Security Posture

 Security posture and security compliance work hand in hand, but they aren’t the same.
 Security compliance refers to the measures an organization puts in place to meet contractual or regulatory requirements.
 Security posture more broadly refers to the protective measures an organization puts in place to protect its IT assets, data, and customers.

-So security compliance is more about following rules related to standards and regulations while security posture is about an organization’s overall ability to protect itself against outside threats.
+So security compliance is more about following rules set by specific security frameworks and regulations, while security posture is about an organization’s overall ability to protect itself against outside threats.

 Why is having a strong security posture important?